Clustering analysis of medium-band selected high-redshift galaxies: Clustering analysis

 where the summation index $i$ runs over the combined redshift slices, $\mathcal{L}^{(i)}\,w_\theta^{(i)}(R)$ and $C_i$ are the projected correlation function and covariance matrix for slice $i$, and $C^{-1}=\sum_i C^{-1}_i$ is the inverse covariance of $w_p$.
 The $\mathcal{L}$ applied in the calculation of $w_p^{(i)}(R)$ are listed in Table \ref{tab:data}.

 Although this is not a pure 3D clustering measurement, it includes information about every galaxy pair within each redshift slice and to the extent that these slices are much larger than the clustering distances that we are concerned with ($\Delta\chi \gg r\sim\mathcal{O}(10) \,h^{-1}{\rm Mpc}$) it retains most of the information present in a real-space 3D correlation function.
 By integrating in the line-of-sight direction we avoid the need to model redshift-space distortions and by limiting the line-of-sight integration to the width of the medium band we avoid excessive signal loss due to projection.
 Importantly, by using the target sample directly we avoid needing to accurately model the impacts of fiber assignment.
 The angular clustering for each redshift bin $w_\theta(R)$ are shown in Figure \ref{fig:wt}, along with clustering from the best-fit mock catalog discussed in \S\ref{sec:HOD}.
 The combined measurements $w_p$, for both (large) redshift bins are shown in Figure \ref{fig:wR}, again along with the mock catalog fit.
 For both figures, we have corrected the `raw' measurements up by a factor of $(1-f_{\rm int})^{-2}$ to account for interlopers diluting the signal, under the (reasonable) assumption that the interlopers are spatially uncorrelated with the signal and of lesser clustering amplitude\footnote{Due to this correction, to linear theory order, an error in $f_{\rm int}$ translates into an error in linear bias $b$.}.
-We use the middle of the $f_{\rm int}$ range quoted in Table \ref{tab:data} for each sample to minimize (the already negligible) uncertainty.
+We use the middle of the $f_{\rm int}$ range quoted in Table \ref{tab:data} for each sample to minimize (the already negligible) uncertainty\footnote{The largest uncertainty in $f_{\rm int}$ is 0.15 for M438 with deep imaging depth.
+With selecting the middle of the estimated range, the expected error is 0.15/2, which corresponds to $\sim15\%$ amplitude error.}.